-Here you can read and download the BAP Values document that all Fellows are asked to share and observe throughout their BAP Fellowship.
+Here you can read and download the BAP Values and Code of Conduct document that all Fellows are asked to share and observe throughout their BAP Fellowship.

 – Transatlantic Social Capital

 Social capital is defined as “the networks of relationships among people who live and work in a particular society, enabling that society to function effectively” and “transactions are marked by trust, reciprocity, and cooperation.”
 BAP was founded with the mandate that we develop transatlantic relationships in order to build, increase, and foster the social capital between the United States and the United Kingdom.
 This purpose is based in a core belief in the positive value of the transatlantic alliance — past, present and future.

 In the spirit of friendship, BAP strives to challenge and engage the respective narratives of each society by introducing members to cultural, geographic, economic, social, and political opportunities to learn, investigate, grow, rethink, and understand each country’s respective contributions locally and globally, in the past, present, and future.
 As a transatlantic leadership network, BAP engages its members in exploring the differences, similarities, and best practices of our respective nations.
 We aim to inform, to question, and even to shift our views of our countries’ contributions past, present, and (especially) future in our own lives and communities, and around the world.